Change in Biosphere Integrity

 The impacts of losing the integrity and functioning of the biosphere are hard to overstate.
 The biosphere co-regulates the overall state of the Earth on many levels, as it is closely tied into our planet’s biogeochemical cycles and energy balance.
 The loss of vital services provided by ecosystems also has the potential to deprive our societies of irreplaceable sources of food and feed, energy, materials and medicines, while destabilizing the entire Earth system.
 Examples are the loss of pollinators, which are needed for more than 75% of food crop species, and the loss of CO₂ uptake sequestration capacity, which could significantly accelerate climate change.

-Destabilization of Earth System Regulation
+Destabilization of the Earth System

 The biosphere co-regulates the overall state of the Earth on many levels, as it is closely tied into our planet’s biogeochemical cycles and energy balance.
 Loss of biosphere integrity disrupts these fundamental regulatory mechanisms, potentially destabilizing the entire Earth system and its ability to maintain conditions suitable for life.